digicademy/hydra-scraper/README.md

 # Hydra Scraper

-- Description: comprehensive scraper for APIs with Hydra pagination and file dumps
+**Comprehensive scraper for APIs with Hydra pagination as well as file dumps.**
-- Authors: Jonatan Jalle Steller ([jonatan.steller@adwmainz.de](mailto:jonatan.steller@adwmainz.de)), Hydra Scraper contributors
-- Requirements: `python3`, `python3-validators` (0.20.x), `python3-rdflib` (6.x.x)
-- Code of conduct: Contributor Covenant
-- Licence: MIT
-- Version: 0.8.1

 This scraper provides a command-line toolset to pull data from various sources, such as Hydra paginated APIs, beacon files, or local file dumps.
 The tool